wp-plugins/woocommerce-delivery-notes/readme.txt

 add_filter('woocommerce_localisation_address_formats', 'custom_localisation_address_formats');
 `

-= How can I use a custom CSS file for the printing page without modifing the `print.php` file? = Copy the `style.css` from the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce/delivery-notes` folder (if not there just create it).
+= How can I use a custom CSS file for the printing page without copying and editing the template files? = Copy the `style.css` (and no other file) from the `/wp-content/plugins/woocommerce-delivery-notes/templates/print` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce/print` folder (if not there just create it).
 You can modify CSS to fit your own needs.

-*Note:* *Don't* copy/paste the `print.php` file to the new folder.
-Like this it will use the default `print.php` from the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder.
-See the next question if you want to modify the html output too.

-*Second Note:* There is automatically an `.invoice` or `.delivery-note` class assigned to the html tag that helps you to target the template-type in your CSS.
+*Note:* There is automatically a class assigned to the html tag that helps you to target the template-type in your CSS.

-= How can I use a custom template for the printing page? = If you want to use your own template then all you need to do is copy the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce` folder (if not there just create it).
-The folder from the plugin comes with the default template and the basic CSS stylesheet file.
-You can modifiy this to fit your own needs.
+= How can I use a custom template for the printing page? = If you want to use your own template then all you need to do is copy the the files you want to edit from `/wp-content/plugins/woocommerce-delivery-notes/templates/print` folder and paste them inside your `/wp-content/themes/your-theme-name/woocommerce/print` folder (if not there just create it).
+The folder from the plugin comes with the default templates and the basic CSS files.
+You can modifiy those to fit your own needs.

-*Note:* This works with both single themes and child themes (if you use some framework like Genesis).
-If your current active theme is a child theme put the custom folder there! (e.g. `/wp-content/themes/your-child-theme-name/woocommerce`)

-= How can I use a different custom template for invoices and delivery notes? = Create in the `your-theme-name/woocommerce/delivery-notes` folder a file named `print-invoice.php` and another `print-delivery-note.php`.
-Or just create a file `print.php` to use the same template for invoices and delivery notes.
-Now write some nice code to make your templates look as you like.

-*Note:* The `print.php` isn't needed when you have a `print-invoice.php` and `print-delivery-note.php` file.
-However the template system falls back to the `print.php` file inside your themes folder and then inside the plugins folder when `print-invoice.php` and/or `print-delivery-note.php` weren't found.

 = What template functions can I use? =
-Various functions are available in the template, especially many Delivery Notes specific template functions.
-Open the `woocommerce-delivery-notes/woocommerce-delivery-notes-print.php` file to see all available functions.
+All WordPress and all functions from other plugins and themes can be used.
+There are also many many specific template functions.
+Open the `/wp-content/plugins/woocommerce-delivery-notes/woocommerce-delivery-notes.php` file to see all of them.

-*Note:* This is only intended for developers who know what they do!
-Please be careful with adding any code/functions!
-The default template and functions should fit most use cases.
+= How do I add more info or custom fields to the templates? = Create a custom template (see questions above).
+Then edit the file to your needs.
+You can use all functions that are available in WordPress or any activated plugin or theme.

+Example: Show an order custom field that was added by another plugin (e.g. `'_my_custom_field'`)

+`echo wcdn_get_order_custom_field('_my_custom_field');`

 = What will actually get printed out? =
 The page will be printed as you see it in your browser but without the navigation-bar at the top.